ymyzk/tox-gh-actions/README.md

 ## Features
 When running tox on GitHub Actions, tox-gh-actions
 * detects which environment to run based on configurations and
-* privides utilities such as [grouping log lines](https://github.com/actions/toolkit/blob/main/docs/commands.md#group-and-ungroup-log-lines).
+* provides utilities such as [grouping log lines](https://github.com/actions/toolkit/blob/main/docs/commands.md#group-and-ungroup-log-lines).

 ## Usage
 1. Add configurations under `[gh-actions]` section along with tox's configuration.